Murder of Lee Kim Lai

-Lee Kim Lai (1960 – 25 April 1978; 李金来 Lǐ Jīnlái) was a police officer who was murdered on 25 April 1978 for his service revolver by three men.
+On 25 April 1978, Lee Kim Lai (李金来 (Lǐ Jīnlái)), a Singaporean police officer, was robbed and murdered by three men for his service revolver.
 A serving Police National Serviceman, he was performing sentry duty at the Police Reserve Unit 1 base of the Singapore Police Force at Mount Vernon when he was abducted from the front gate and forced into a taxi.
-His body was later found with multiple stab wounds in the abandoned taxi, the driver of which was also killed.
+His body was later found with multiple stab wounds in the abandoned taxi, whose driver, 60-year-old Chew Theng Hin, had also been killed earlier.